Appointments Process

 The Committee began a programme of public information to tell interested people how the appointment system works.

 In 2021, amendments were made to the legislation, including increasing the minimum number of candidates to be recommended for a judicial vacancy from two to six.
-Additionally, if a similar vacancy arises within 12 months after a recommendation, the Committee is required to provide a recommendation based on the previous recruitment instead of advertising the vacancy.
-The Attorney General now appoints the three lawyer members of JAAC from lists of three names submitted by the three law associations.
+Additionally, if a similar vacancy arose within 12 months after a recommendation, the Committee was required to provide a recommendation based on the previous recruitment instead of advertising the vacancy.
+The Attorney General may also appoint the three lawyer members of JAAC from lists of three names submitted by the three law associations.
 Previously, these law associations appointed their own representatives.

 The Judicial Appointments Advisory Committee is required to provide the Legislature with an annual report.
 The 2021 legislative amendments require the Committee to include diversity statistics in its annual reports, based on data voluntarily disclosed by candidates.